-Most account based selling teams missed quota in 2017.
-Yet, quotas are increasing for 2018, and sales leaders report they have fewer resources.
+Most sales teams miss quota year over year.
+Yet, quotas keep increasing, and sales leaders report they have fewer resources.
 Unfortunately, the account based sales development trend is for companies to invest in new sales technology at the expense of developing their teams’ sales acumen.
 Every salesperson—from newbies to experienced account based sales pros—must learn, practice, and perfect new skills to excel in this ever-changing world of sales.

 As a sales leader, you’re responsible for increasing revenue, while at the same time managing your profit margins.
 You need your account based sales reps to seed and grow their accounts, not just hit the phones.
 If you’ve beaten the odds and held your role for more than 18 months, you’ve gotten your team lined up, your strategy in place, and your goals set.

 However, two critical account based sales development challenges remain:

 - Generating a consistent stream of qualified sales leads

 - Getting your reps calling high enough to reach decision-makers

 You need a disciplined and dependable approach to build both bottom-line and top-line results.
 You need an approach that allows your team to fill their pipelines with qualified sales leads, and then to land and expand methodically and consistently.
 In other words, you need a system for referrals.